 4.2.2.2 Retrieval of PFDs

-This procedure as shown in Figure 4.2.2.2-1 is used to retrieve PFDs for an application identifier from the PFDF.
+This procedure, as shown in Figure 4.2.2.2-1, is used to retrieve PFDs for an application identifier from the PFDF.

 Figure 4.2.2.2-1: Retrieval of PFDs

-1. The NF service consumer (i.e. SMF) shall send a GET request to the resource representing the PFD for application identifier(s) to be required:
+1. The NF service consumer (e.g. SMF) shall send a GET request to the resource representing the PFDs for the requested application identifier(s):

-- for PFD of individual application identifier, the request URI shall include "{apiRoot}/nnef-pfdmanagement/v1/applications/{appId}"; and
+- for PFDs of an individual application identifier, the request URI shall be set to "{apiRoot}/nnef-pfdmanagement/v1/applications/{appId}"; and

-- for PFD of a collection of application identifiers, the request URI shall include "{apiRoot}/nnef-pfdmanagement/v1/applications/" with query parameters indicating the requested application identifier(s).
+- for PFD of a collection of application identifiers, the request URI shall be set to "{apiRoot}/nnef-pfdmanagement/v1/applications/", with query parameters indicating the requested application identifier(s).

-2. On success, "200 OK" shall be returned; the payload body of GET response shall contain a representation of "Individual application PFD" resource or "PFD of applications" resource for the requested application identifier(s).
-If the resource of one or more requested application identifier(s) is not provided in the response, the SMF shall remove the PFD(s) of the requested application identifier(s) which is not included in the response.
-On failure, one of the HTTP status code listed in table 5.3.2.3.1-3 or table 5.3.3.3.1-3 shall be returned.
+2. On success, an HTTP "200 OK" response shall be returned, with the payload body containing a representation of a "Individual application PFD" resource or a "PFD of applications" resource for the requested application identifier(s).
+If the PFD(s) of one or more requested application identifier(s) are not provided in the response, the NF service consumer (e.g. SMF) shall remove the PFD(s) of these requested application identifier(s).
+On failure, one of the HTTP status codes listed in table 5.3.2.3.1-3 or table 5.3.3.3.1-3 shall be returned.
 For "404 Not Found", the NF service consumer shall remove:

-- all the PFD(s) existing in the NF service consumer if the request is for PFD of all application identifiers;
+- all the PFD(s) existing in the NF service consumer if the request is for PFD(s) of all application identifiers;

-- the PFD(s) of the requested application identifier(s) in the NF service consumer if the request is for PFD of individual application identifier or a collection of application identifiers.
+- the PFD(s) of the requested application identifier(s) if the request is for PFD(s) of an individual application identifier or a collection of application identifiers.

 * * * Next changes * * * *